tonyrog/varp/doc/api.md

 Do conflict analysis, called with level where the conflict i was found and the __bump__ factor that is applied to variables involved in the conflict.
-Return value is a clause index in clauseset 'alpha'.
-This clause may then be minimized and later moved to 'gamma'.
+Returned value is a clause index in clauseset 'alpha'.
+This clause may then be minimized and later moved to 'gamma'. if None is returned then the conflict clause was a copy of an existing clause.

 ``` python